ignitesplash101/Project/README.txt

 ```
 SKIP_LSTM=1 python -m CODE.run_workflow
 ```
-This rebuilds panels, trains classical models, writes metrics/predictions, and exports SHAP.
-Outputs land in `CODE/outputs/`.
-You generally do not need to run reporting/efficiency scripts separately.
+This rebuilds panels, trains classical models, writes metrics/predictions, and exports SHAP based on the sample data.
+Outputs from this process will land in `CODE/outputs/`.

-Streamlit demo (uses `CODE/outputs` and the bundled demo geojson):
+Streamlit (uses `CODE/outputs` and the bundled demo geojson), to initialize the dashboard:
 ```
 cd CODE/visualisation
 streamlit run streamlit_2.py
 ```
+If you are unable to run this locally, the `team090poster.pdf` file contains a QR code that allows you access to an online Streamlit community hosted version of the dashboard.
+Please feel free to use that instead.

 Key outputs:
 - `outputs/model_results.csv` — leaderboard